Data-driven mode detection and stabilization of unknown switched linear systems: Mode detection phase

 As in the noiseless case, testing whether $\Sigma^i\cap\Sigma^{\textnormal{on}}\neq \emptyset$ amounts to checking non-emptiness of the intersection of two convex sets.
 This needs to be done online, during the collection of measurements, and hence requires to be resolved in time with the evolution of the system.
 In the noiseless case, the fact that the convex sets under consideration were affine made solving the problem online feasible by employing Lemma~\ref{lem:exact dis}.
 However, this is no longer the case in the presence of noise.
 Therefore, to be able to test for (in)compatibility in an online fashion, here we develop a number of conservative, but more computationally efficient, methods.
 Our exposition first shows how to over-approximate the sets of compatible systems by spheres.
 This allows us to provide simple tests for incompatibility after a single measurement.
 After this, we also propose methods to deal with sequential measurements.

 \paragraph*{Outer approximation of set of consistent systems on the basis of measurements} For simplicity of exposition, we first deal with a single true linear system and a single set of measurements $(U_-,X)$.
-Moreover, to further ease the notation, we assume in the remainder of the paper that the noise models are given in the form of a bound on the energy of the noise, that is, $W_-W_-^\top \leq Q$, with $Q=Q^\top\geq 0$.
-In particular, this implies
+Moreover, to further ease the notation, we assume in the remainder of the paper that the noise models are given in the form of a bound on the energy of the noise, that is, $W_-W_-^\top \preceq Q$, with $Q=Q^\top\succeq 0$, cf. \eqref{eq:noise model restricted}.
+The results presented below can be adapted to the more general case in a straightforward manner.

-Noise models of this form are very versatile.
-Depending on the choice of $Q$, we can model for instance, the assumption of a signal-to-noise ratio by taking $Q= \gamma X_-X_-^\top$.
-The noise model also captures the case of exact measurements ($Q=0$).

 Assuming that $ $ has full row rank, we define the \textit{center} $Z$ of the set $\Sigma= \Sigma(U_-,X)$ of consistent systems, given as in \eqref{eq:Sigma as QMI}, by

 where $M^\dagger$ denotes the Moore-Penrose inverse of a matrix $M$.
 Let $\lambda_{\min}(M)$ and $\lambda_{\max}(M)$ denote the smallest and largest eigenvalue of $M$ respectively, and define the \textit{radius} $r$ of $\Sigma$ as